getbucket/bucket-semver/README.md

 ## License

 The open source license used by Bucket is MIT license.
-The source code borrowed and modified from [composer semver](https://github.com/composer/semver)
+The source code borrowed and modified from [composer](https://github.com/composer/semver)

 ## Supported